 A week before – I happen to pass a sidewalk sale with a lovely, simple dress for FIVE DOLLARS.
 It was a size six.
 I can get into a size six, but these days it is uncomfortable.
 I think, what the heck.
 It’s five bucks.
 I have nothing to lose.
 I buy the dress.

 I go home that night and ask Scott to help me zip it up.
 Ok, I just can’t even put that scenario into words.
 I was laughing and crying at the same time, but we got it zippered.

 Success!
 I am feeling very proud of myself.
 And, wouldn’t you know, I had shoes, handbag, and accessories to match!
 (I think this was the first time I didn’t have to buy anything, over five bucks anyway, for a wedding.)

 I decide from that day through the day of the event I would really cut back on the calories.
-Ok, stop laughing.
-I did manage to lose a few pounds at that point!
+No problemo.

 A few days prior – Scott and I go shopping for pants that would match his brown tweed sports coat, as he did not have anything that matched.
 We head over to Nordstrom Rack and we not only find pants that Scott likes, but also we have them hemmed right then and there.
 Another success.
 His outfit is ready to go.
 We are doing great!

 Later that evening, at home, I specifically remember telling Scott to GOOGLE whether or not he should wear a tie for a daytime cocktail attire event.
-I figured that was something he could figure out for himself prior to the wedding.
+I figured that was something he could do for himself prior to the wedding.